espressomd/espresso/doc/sphinx/examples.rst

    * thermostat

 * ``load_properties.py``,  ``store_properties.py``
+    Uses the Python ``pickle`` module to store and load system information.

 * ``minimal-charged-particles.py``
    Simple Lennard-Jones particle liquid where the particles are assigned charges.
 The P3M method is used to calculate electrostatic interactions.